svlauer/example-sentences/README.md

 ```

 In fact, this is almost all you need to know in order to produce
-everyting that `example_sentences` can produce.
+everyting that `example-sentences` can produce.
 The only additional thing
 to know is how to typeset diacritic marks indicating acceptability and
 such.
 You can do this explicitly by using the `\diacritic{}` command:
 ```latex